SCMI Comms Partition

 To use the SCMI Comms partition, a platform must supply an interface library

-for the partition to link against.
+called scmi_hal for the partition to link against.
 The library must contain

-contain a header called scmi_hal_defs.h
+contain a header called scmi_plat_defs.h, with the following definitions:

-: The base address of a memory area shared between SCP and the CPU running TF-M, which is used to pass messages via the SCMI shared memory transport protocol.SCP_SHARED_MEMORY_SIZE
+SCP_SHARED_MEMORY_BASE: The base address of a memory area shared between SCP and the CPU running TF-M, which is used to pass messages via the SCMI shared memory transport protocol.SCP_SHARED_MEMORY_SIZE: The size of the SCP shared memory area.
+The maximum SCMI message length that can be transported is the size of this area minus the24bytes used by the transport protocol.

-Additionally, the platform must define SCP_DOORBELL_IRQ
+Additionally, the platform must define SCP_DOORBELL_IRQ to be the IRQ number

-triggered by the SCP doorbell in its config_tfm_target.h
+triggered by the SCP doorbell in its config_tfm_target.h header.
+It must

 also implement that IRQ’s handler function to route the request to the SCMI